bolognapietro/KnowledgeGraphEngineering_iTelos-Project/Evaluation/query.md

 ```

-### CQ5: Spending the weekend with friends in Folgaria, Anna asks if there are any lighted volleyball or beach volleyball courts available throughout the day.
+### CQ5: Spending the weekend with friends in Arco, Anna asks if there are any lighted volleyball or beach volleyball courts available throughout the day.
 ```sparql
 PREFIX xsd: <http://www.w3.org/2001/XMLSchema#>
 PREFIX etype: <http://knowdive.disi.unitn.it/etype#>